Authentic design for authentic experiences

 Keeping in close contact with our preferred suppliers, talented fabricators and tradespeople is also a key aspect of this approach.
 We take these connections seriously in order to achieve quality outcomes.

-Robert spent four years living in Japan and keeps an active interest in Japanese design.
-He often works closely with the local Japanese design community in Auckland.
-He is also a member of the Japan New Zealand Business Council and speaks Japanese fluently.
-Trish has also visited Japan numerous times and follows design trends and innovation from this design conscious nation.
+Robert spent four years living in Japan and maintains an active interest in Japanese design.
+He works closely with the local Japanese design community in Auckland and is a member of the Japan New Zealand Business Council.
+Robert speaks Japanese fluently (Level 1 JLPT).
+Trish has also visited Japan numerous times and follows the design trends of this design conscious nation.